 Pour into a lined and oiled 9×5 loaf pan, and place in a 350 oven until the loaf pulls away from the pan, about an hour.

 Banana pudding casts a golden glow upon our lives.
-Never have I met anyone who doesn’t like it, but I know in the cockles of my heart that should I ever, my dislike for them will be immediate, profound, and on the spot.
+Never have I met anyone who doesn’t like it, but I know in the cockles of my heart that should I ever, my dislike for them will be immediate and profound.
 I’ll probably stomp on their toe or something.

 First, the custard.
 Separate 4 eggs; blend the yolks well with 2 cups whole milk (or, better, half-and-half), and a teaspoon vanilla extract.
 Put this mix in a double boiler.
 Combine ½ cup sugar with three tablespoons all-purpose flour, stir into the warm liquid, and cook until thick.
 Cool.